Unhappy People Have These Things In Common

 3. Unhappy people don’t have active hobbies

 Spending your free time outside of work commitments simply doing the chores, looking after others or moping about doesn’t foster happiness.
 Happiness is directly associated with your activity level.
 When you move, you feel good.
 It is also liked to regularly doing things you love.
 Find a hobby that combines your passion and movement.
 Think yoga, horse riding, swimming, hiking or running.
+You might even consider learning to play the guitar – it’s a wonderful way to merge your love for music with an active pursuit.
+You can check out this site for affordable guitar lessons monrovia.

 4. Unhappy people tend to be lonely